- AgesChildren & adolescents

 Common reasons we see kids

-Building skills in communication, social interaction, emotional regulation, sensory processing, independence, and daily living tasks.
+Supporting communication, emotional regulation, sensory processing, independence, and participation in everyday life.

 Emotional Regulation & Sensory Processing

-Helping families understand their child's strengths and challenges, while providing practical strategies to support development, behaviour, and participation in everyday life.
+Helping families understand what's driving behaviour and providing practical strategies to support participation and wellbeing.

 What to expect when you reach out